-- To reduce the risk of SIDS, always put your baby to sleep on her back.
+- To reduce the risk of SIDS, always put your baby to sleep on their back.

-- Put your baby in a safe crib, not on a bed, sofa, chair, waterbed, or cushion.
+- Put your baby in a safe crib on a firm,flat surface, not on a bed, sofa, chair, waterbed, or cushion.

 - Keep stuffed toys, pillows, and fluffy bedding out of the crib.

 - You may swaddle, but do not place loose blankets in the crib with your baby.